Since finishing my joint honours in English and History at Aberdeen University, I have been a part-time private tutor and a part-time writer.

 Secondly, I do not coddle any student and tell them they're doing well if they're not.
 I'm never harsh but I will always tell a student the absolute truth as I see it.
 However, I'll also tell them what they need to do to improve.
 I am not afraid of the red pen and students shouldn't be either.
 It was only by having all of my mistakes pointed out to me repeatedly that I was able to make serious progress at University.

 Although I aim for a student to improve their grade, my main concern is outfitting my students with transferable skills* from both subjects.
 One of the most gratifying moments in this line of work was when a student told me, my help with their writing had allowed them to get into a coveted Art program.

 Outside of the subjects themselves, my main selling point is that I can improve essay/writing style and research methods.
 I'm fastidious and obsessive in both regards and I like to push students to reach their full potential on every essay.

 As part of any contract/agreement, I will be happy to proof-reading and advise on all essays/creative pieces a tutee may have.
 As long as they get them to me within a reasonable time-frame and don't mind the aforementioned, yet beneficial, dreaded red pen.

-If any travel will regularly take over twenty minutes, I will ask to meet half-way at a neutral location; Or be paid in increments based on my hourly rate eg. 20 minutes = £6.30
+If any travel will regularly take over twenty minutes, I will have to charge for travel time in increments based on my hourly rate eg. 20 minutes = £6.30

 *(you know I haven't read/typed that sentence since I was at school, "transferable skills", my inner-teenager just cringed)